Money, Debt, "THE BANK WAR" & President Jackson vs. Nicholas Biddle - American Minute with Bill Federer

 Bekah, half-shekels, shekels and talents were placed on one side of a scale and on the other side were placed the items of gold, silver, or copper to be weighed.

-The Bible admonished not cheat, Deuteronomy 25:13 "Do not have two differing weights in your bag -- one heavy, one light."
+The Bible admonished not to cheat, Deuteronomy 25:13 "Do not have two differing weights in your bag -- one heavy, one light."
 (NIV)

 In the 6th century BC, King Croesus of Lydia is credited with being the first to mint coins, a mix of gold and silver called "electrum," which had a specific weight and image stamped on it.